Kent and Dollar Farm massacres

-The Kent and Dollar Farm massacres were one of the earliest massacres carried out by the LTTE during the Sri Lankan Civil War.
-The massacres took place on 30 November 1984, in two tiny farming villages in the district of Mullaitivu in north-eastern Sri Lanka.
+The Kent and Dollar Farm massacres were the first massacres of Sinhalese civilians (who were settlers belonging to a colony of 400 Sinhalese prisoners and their families) carried out by the LTTE during the Sri Lankan Civil War.
+The massacres took place on 30 November 1984, in two tiny farming villages in the Mullaitivu district in north-eastern Sri Lanka.
 The Sri Lankan government labeled this as an attack on civilians by the LTTE.